 Predictive coding and active sensing

 Predictive coding has been proposed as a method to create efficient neural codes.
 It postulates that the brain learns and represents information about the world through hierarchical interactions across cortical areas and layers.
-Active sensing, on the other hand, is a strategy used by animals to optimally sample relevant sensory information to effectively update the internal representation.
-Our goal is to understand the neural correlates of predictive coding and active sensing.
-To achieve this, we incorporate biologically-realistic connectivity and neural dynamics to study predictive coding and active sensing models of cortical and other neural circuitries.
+Active sensing, on the other hand, is a strategy employed by animals to optimally sample relevant sensory information to effectively update the internal representation.
+Together, predictive coding and active sensing form a biologically plausible model of efficient and robust perception and action.

 Related publications (selected):